What is Colestid?

-Colestipol is not expected to harm an unborn baby when taken at recommended doses.
-However, taking colestipol can make it harder for your body to absorb certain vitamins that are needed during pregnancy.
-Tell your doctor if you are pregnant or plan to become pregnant while taking this medicine.
+Colestid is not expected to harm an unborn baby when taken at recommended doses.
+However, taking this medicine can make it harder for your body to absorb certain vitamins that are needed during pregnancy.
+Tell your doctor if you are pregnant or plan to become pregnant while taking Colestid.

-Taking colestipol can make it harder for your body to absorb certain vitamins that are important if you are nursing a baby.
-Do not take colestipol without telling your doctor if you are breast-feeding a baby.
+Taking Colestid can make it harder for your body to absorb certain vitamins that are important if you are nursing a baby.
+Do not take this medicine without telling your doctor if you are breast-feeding a baby.

 Follow all directions on your prescription label.
 Your doctor may occasionally change your dose to make sure you get the best results.
 Do not take this medicine in larger or smaller amounts or for longer than recommended.

-Do not crush, chew, or break colestipol tablet.
+Do not crush, chew, or break Colestid tablet.
 Swallow it whole.
 Swallow only one tablet at a time.